Nov 21—23, 2025

 SpaceBridge

-Created by Irina Kruzhilina, the piece centers children we seldom consider: Russian youth affected by the war in Ukraine.
-It follows their efforts to integrate into American society, where they often encounter suspicion, bullying, and a lack of empathy.
+Created by Irina Kruzhilina, this delightful, moving, one-of-a-kind piece of documentary theater centers the stories of children we seldom consider: Russian youth affected by the war in Ukraine.
+Supported by award-winning Broadway designers such as Peter Nigrini (Dear Even Hansen, Fela!) and Darron L West (Cult of Love, Jitney), SpaceBridge follows the true stories of these children’s efforts to integrate into American society where they often encounter suspicion, bullying, and a lack of empathy.

 SpaceBridge was originally presented by La MaMa ETC in association with En Garde Arts and Visual Echo, as part of the Under the Radar Festival in NYC.